ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 <h4>poseusingidandqr.py

 Overall function: It gets the position of the stocking, moves to it and publishes a message about its location
 + The node starts if state of `/start/stockingpose` is True
-+ It sets the state of to `pose/stocking` to False
++ It sets the state of to `/start/stockingpose` to False when the action is completed
 + It sets the state of `start/colordetection` to True at the end starting the next node

 Published Topics: